• Skip to primary navigation

 Peanut butter or crushed peanuts.
 For our Peanut curry, you can use unsalted crushed peanuts or peanut butter.
 We find that using smooth and creamy peanut butter makes the whole process easier.

 Coconut milk.
 To make this curry creamy, we add coconut milk.
-You can as well add cashew cream or even soy cream or milk.
+You can also add cashew cream or even soy cream or milk.

 Step-by-Step Method